isomerpages/mlaw-corp/_covid19/02-G-Event-or-tourism-related-contracts.md

 * The reliefs under the Act **do not take effect automatically.**

 * If you qualify for the relief, you need to first **serve a Notification for Relief** on the other party to the contract, that you wish to seek relief from and all other parties to the contract.
-Please click on [here](https://www.mlaw.gov.sg/covid19-relief/application-for-assessor) for more information on how to serve the Notification for Relief.
+Please click [here](https://www.mlaw.gov.sg/covid19-relief/notification-for-relief) for more information on how to serve the Notification for Relief.
 You may also wish to refer to FAQ (7) (for consumers) and FAQ (21) (for vendors) below for more information.

 * Once the Notification for Relief has been served on the other parties to the contract, the reliefs in FAQ (5) above will apply.